by ProcureDeskLast Updated : Apr-21-2020

 Maybe the local vendor can ship often and offer free shipping.

-That not only leads to lower inventory, that leads to the lower overall cost.
+That not only leads to lower inventory, that leads to lower overall costs.

 Most of the construction companies out there charge a 10% markup on the materials they use in the construction jobs.